Focus Group: Definition

 - The mediator, in the meanwhile, would take notes and make records from this discussion.

-- Once the agenda of the focus group is decided, a researcher must start working on the questions.
+- Once the agenda of the is decided, a researcher must start working on the questions.
 All these questions must align with the primary objective and should complement each other as well.
 The crucial ones must be put forth initially and the discussion should end with the least important questions.

 - Create online and offline leaflets or brochures with a welcome note, agenda and overall rules of the meeting.

 The role of a moderator: A researcher can out on the moderator’s hat as long as he/she is confident of conducting the focus group with utmost impartiality, confidence, and elan.
 In case, the researcher lacks the qualities that make a good moderator, qualified and extremely suitable candidates can be hired to do the job.
-There are instances where a focus group is highly opinionated, in which case, it is advisable to get a professional facilitator on board.
+There are instances where a study group is highly opinionated, in which case, it is advisable to get a professional facilitator on board.

 A few other points to keep in mind while designing a focus group: